Saudi Arabia inflation rate up in April

 On a month-on-month basis, consumer prices increased 0.2%.

-Saudi Arabia's economy shrank 3.3% in the first quarter this year from a year earlier, hit by oil output cuts, but the non-oil economy expanded 3.3%, recovering from the pandemic, according to flash government estimates earlier this month. read more
+Saudi Arabia’s economy shrank 3.3% in the first quarter this year from a year earlier, hit by oil output cuts, but the non-oil economy expanded 3.3%, recovering from the pandemic, according to flash government estimates this month.

 The kingdom’s economy, the largest in the Arab world, is expected to grow 2.1% in 2021 after shrinking 4.1% last year, the International Monetary Fund said this month.